FusionAuth/fusionauth-site/site/_posts/2023-02-16-announcing-fusionauth-1-43.md

 excerpt_separator: "<!--more-->"
 ---

 FusionAuth version 1.43 shipped on February 15, 2023.
-This release includes the unification of SAML SP initiated and IdP initiated login configurations, enhanced support for PostgreSQL 15, options to relax SAML security measures to ease migration, and adds support for wildcards in redirect URLS.
+This release includes the unification of SAML SP initiated and IdP initiated login configurations, enhanced support for PostgreSQL 15, options to relax SAML security measures to ease migration, and adds support for wildcards in redirect URLs.
 And more!

 <!--more-->